February 24, 2023

 Vertical SaaS, which is industry specific, is not necessarily a micro SaaS.
 For example, if you build a CRM for the insurance industry like LeadVolt, it's definitely not a micro SaaS.

-Generally speaking, CRM can never be classified as a micro SaaS due to the minimal set of required features (which is sizeable).
+Generally speaking, CRM can never be classified as a micro SaaS due to the minimal set of required features (which is sizable).

 Horizontal SaaS